In 2017, I rage quit my full-time job.

 The UX is clean, headache free, and requires little to no learning curve for new freelancers and new clients alike.

 This is where Upwork really shines – with long-term work and long-term relationships.

 Fiverr can sometimes feel too transactional, especially when it comes to large or complicated projects with a lot of moving parts.
 And, because Fiverr is more project-based, information on the actual freelancer for hire is usually limited to a single brief description, some client feedback, a location and a list of languages.

-On Upwork, freelancers are encouraged to create robust profiles and portfolios that include a profile pic, a biography, a portfolio, a work history, an education history, and a list of skills and credentials.
+On Upwork, freelance professionals are encouraged to create robust profiles and portfolios that include a profile pic, a biography, a portfolio, a work history, an education history, a Job Success Score and a list of skills and credentials.